UniLogin/UniLogin/README.md

 # Ethereum Universal Login

-Universal Login is a design pattern for storing funds and connecting to Ethereum applications, aiming to simplify new users on-boarding.
+Universal Login is a design pattern for storing funds and connecting to Ethereum applications, aiming to simplify on-boarding of new users.

-This repository is a monorepo including sdk, relayer, smart contracts and example.
+This repository is a monorepo including the sdk, relayer, smart contracts and examples.
 Each public sub-package is independently published to NPM.

 ## Documentation